neologd/mecab-ipadic-neologd/README.md

     。      記号,句点,*,*,*,*,。,。,。
     EOS

-## For evaluation of a research result
+## To evaluate or to reproduce a research result
 We release the tag for mainly research purpose.

     https://github.com/neologd/mecab-ipadic-neologd/releases/